Lamboginny

-Yinka Lawanson known by his stage name Lamboginny is a Nigerian Afro-Dancehall musician, youtuber, and humanitarian.
+Yinka Lawanson, known by his stage name Lamboginny, is a Nigerian Afro-Dancehall musician, youtuber, and humanitarian.
 Lamboginny is the co-convener of Say No To Crime movement and the advocate of S.A.L.T (Saving All Lives Together), a prison reform program in-line with the 2030 Agenda of the Sustainable Development Goals by United Nation in September 2015.

 In 2002, he finished fourth place at StarQuest, a Nigerian reality competition by Nigerian Breweries.
 He is one half of the tiktok duo Ling and Lamb with his wife Taccara Rae (aka Ling).
 On 27 July 2021, they premiered the first episode of Keep it Reel with Ling and Lamb on Apple Podcasts, with Taccara Rae.
 In May 2021, the duo received their first YouTube Plaques, for 100k subscribers.

 Music career

 In 2017, he released his debut album SALT (Saving All Lives Together) on 27 October 2017.
-SALT features guest appearances from DJ Jimmy Jatt, Korede Bello, Olamide, Muna, P-Square, Mike Aremu, and Small Doctor.
+SALT featured guest appearances from DJ Jimmy Jatt, Korede Bello, Olamide, Muna, P-Square, Mike Aremu, and Small Doctor.
 On 12 October 2017, following the release of SALT, he launched the album with a concert at Kirikiri Maximum Security Prison in Lagos.
 He was introduced on stage by Do2tun with guest performances from DJ Jimmy Jatt, Small Doctor, Mz Kiss, Ozzybosco, and Muna.
 On 26 January 2017, he appeared in attendance and performed at LoudNProud 6th Anniversary Party, alongside Shina Peller, Dammy Krane, PSquare, and MAKA.

 In 2014, COPA Lagos theme song was released and performed by Lamboginny at the 2014 edition of COPA Lagos beach ball tournament, which hold from 12 to 14 December 2014 at the Eko Atlantic City.
 In 2020, he appeared on the playlist of "Hip Hop 4 Peace", a livestreaming broadcast curated by Universal Hip Hop Museum to celebrate the 75th anniversary of the International Day of Peace on YouTube, on 21 September 2020.

 On 5 March 2021, he released "Move", a record produced by Benie Macaulay.
 On 19 March 2021, the music video was released and directed by Kaykay Sublime.
 On 16 June 2021, he released "Sak Pase", a record produced by Benie Macaulay.
 On 2 July 2021, he released "Sak Pase remix", featuring Tony Mix.
 On 6 July 2021, the music video was released and directed by Director Ray.

 On 10 September 2021, he released his second debut album "Food Is Ready", through Lamboginny Music, featuring DAP The Contract, Ling, and Tony Mix.
 The album lead singles "Move", "Highest Vibration", and "Sak Pase (Remix)" featuring TonyMix.

 In August 2022, he released "Mama" on all streaming platforms, a song dedicated to his mother and all mothers around the world.